nikitarevenco/dotfiles/README.md

 # Nikita's NixOS Dotfiles

 My minimalistic dotfiles, with just the tools that I really use.

-Installation instructions for NixOS with these dotfiles:
+Some of my thoughts on NixOS:

+- NixOS is my favorite way to manage configurations, because the entire system can be configured from just a single file: [configuration.nix](./configuration.nix)
+- What's especially awesome, is that I can configure `about:config` values and extensions for Firefox in [firefox.nix](./firefox).
+This lets me have the same browser across every single computer!
+- I feel like NixOS is a cheat code, it's impossible for my computer to ever break.
+If something has gone wrong, I can just boot into a configuration from yesterday and continue being productive.
+- Since it's available on Mac, I'm not locked into using NixOS.
+I can use other linux distros as well as MacOS.

-## WiFI Connection
+## Installation Instructions

+If you aren't, connect to wifi by following these steps from the installation media:

 Find out SSID and INTERFACE with: